KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

   - VMware Tanzu Platform for Cloud Foundry is not already installed
   - VMware Tanzu Postgres is not already installed
   - VMware Tanzu GenAI is not already installed
-  - VMware Tanzu Healthwatch is not already installed
-  - VMware Tanzu Healthwatch Exporter is not already installed
   - VMware Tanzu Platform license key is in valid format

 - Other